mui/mui-x/docs/data/introduction/installation/installation.md

 <p class="description">Install the necessary packages to start building with MUI X components.</p>

-MUI X packages are available through the (free, MIT-licensed) Community Plan, or the (commercially-licensed) Pro and Premium Plans.
+MUI X packages are available through the free MIT-licensed Community Plan, or the commercially-licensed Pro and Premium Plans.
-See [Licensing](/x/introduction/licensing/) for complete details.
+See [the licensing page](/x/introduction/licensing/) for complete details.

-Note that you only need to install the packages corresponding to the components you're using—e.g. Data Grid users do not need to install Date and Time Pickers.
+Note that you only need to install the packages corresponding to the components you're using—e.g. Data Grid users don't need to install Date and Time Pickers.

 ## Dependencies